pdpipe/pdpipe/README.rst

 At the time of writing, ``pdpipe`` is maintained with a test coverage of 100%.
 Although challenging, I hope to maintain this status.
 If you add code to the package, please make sure you thoroughly test it.
 Codecov automatically reports changes in coverage on each PR, and so PR reducing test coverage will not be examined before that is fixed.

 Tests reside under the ``tests`` directory in the root of the repository.
-Each model has a separate test folder, with each class - usually a pipeline stage - having a dedicated file (always starting with the string "test") containing several tests (each a global function starting with the string "test").
+Each module has a separate test folder, with each class - usually a pipeline stage - having a dedicated file (always starting with the string "test") containing several tests (each a global function starting with the string "test").
 Please adhere to this structure, and try to separate tests cases to different test functions; this allows us to quickly focus on problem areas and use cases.
 Thank you! :)

 Code style
 ----------